UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_06_Instructions.md

 Absolute paths point to the same place regardless of your working directory.
-They look a little different depending on your operating system.
-On Windows they start with a drive letter (e.g., C:) or two backslashes (e.g., “\servername”) and on Mac/Linux they start with a slash “/” (e.g., /users/hadley).
-You should **never** use absolute paths in your scripts, because they hinder sharing: no one else will have exactly the same directory configuration as you.
+They look a little different depending on your operating system. - On Windows they start with a drive letter (e.g., C:) or two backslashes (e.g., “\servername”) - On Mac/Linux they start with a slash “/” (e.g., /users/hadley) You should **NEVER** use absolute paths in your scripts, because they hinder sharing: no one else will have exactly the same directory configuration as you.

-There’s another important difference between operating systems: how you separate the components of the path.
-Mac and Linux uses slashes (e.g., “data/diamonds.csv”) and Windows uses backslashes (e.g., “data.csv”).
-R can work with either type (no matter what platform you’re currently using), but unfortunately, backslashes mean something special to R, and to get a single backslash in the path, you need to type two backslashes!
+There’s another important difference between operating systems: how you separate the components of the path. - Mac and Linux uses slashes (e.g., “data/diamonds.csv”) - Windows uses backslashes (e.g., “data.csv”) R can work with either type (no matter what platform you’re currently using), but unfortunately, backslashes mean something special to R, and to get a single backslash in the path, you need to type two backslashes!
 That makes life frustrating, so we recommend always using the Linux/Mac style with forward slashes.

 ------------------------------------------------------------------------